-Current Generation Prior Generation Description Login Login to iDRAC Enables the user to log in to iDRAC.
-Configure Configure iDRAC Enables the user to configure iDRAC.
-With this privilege, a user can also configure power management, virtual console, virtual media, licenses, system settings, storage devices, BIOS settings, SCP and so on. i NOTE: The adminis (i) NOTE: The administrator role overrides all the privileges from the other components such as BIOS setup password.
-Configure Users rs Configure Users Enables the user to allow specific users to access the system.
-Logs Clear Logs Enables the user to clear only the System Event Log (SEL).
-System Control Control and Configure System Allows power cycling the host system.
+User Privilege Description Login to iDRAC Enables the user to log in to iDRAC.
+Configure iDRAC Enables the user to configure iDRAC.
+With this privilege, a user can also configure power management, virtual console, virtual media, licenses, system settings, storage devices, BIOS settings, SCP, and so on.
+NOTE: The administrator role overrides all the privileges from the other components such as BIOS setup password.
+Configure Users Enables the user to allow specific users to access the system.
+Clear Logs Enables the user to clear only the System Event Log (SEL).
+Control and Configure System Enables power cycling of the host system.
+Enables the users to configure iDRAC, power management, virtual console, virtual media, licenses, system settings, storage devices, BIOS settings, SCP, and so on.
+With this privilege, the users can also generate Technical Support Reports (TSRs).